 We need compassionate and understanding management and leaders within the workplace to effectively reduce the unnecessary suffering in silence neurodivergent people experience, due to fear of asking for help.

 Workplaces need to make it clear to every employee that they are willing to listen and act upon requests of support, to embrace alternative thinking and working practices that brings out the best in every employee.

-When employers and business work towards creating a safe, supportive and actively listening environments, they are inadvertently contributing the wellbeing of the employee, encouraging self-care and positively shifting the moral of the workplace.
+When employers and businesses work towards creating safe, supportive and actively listening environments, they are inadvertently contributing to the wellbeing of the employee, encouraging self-care and positively shifting the morale of the workplace.

 Together with genuinely inclusive and supportive workplaces, we can change the narrative, and reassure neurodivergent people feel supported and valued.